 Agile project management Roles

 1-Product development: The group that does the development of the project to create the product.
-This includes engineers, programmers, designers, testers or anybody who works on a piece of the product.
+This includes engineers, programmers, designers, testers, or anybody who works on a piece of the product.

-2-Product Owner: The manager responsible for interfacing with the customer, upper management, and the team.
+2-Product Owner: The manager is responsible for interfacing with the customer, upper management, and the team.
 The product owner has business responsibility for the project and is an expert in the product and the user base the product will serve.
 This role is similar to the program manager’s role in traditional project management.

-3-Scrum master: Or project facilitator responsible to keep the Agile team running smoothly, clearing up organizational hurdles and making sure the Agile process is followed.
-The Scrum Master is the organizer of the daily scrum and is the one who makes a summary of the daily meeting and reports them to product owner and management.
+3-Scrum master: Or project facilitator responsible to keep the Agile team running smoothly, clearing up organizational hurdles, and making sure the Agile process is followed.
+The Scrum Master is the organizer of the daily scrum and is the one who makes a summary of the daily meeting and reports them to the product owner and management.

 4-Project Stakeholders: Anybody with a vested interest in the outcome of the project, like a customer, company’s management, and other sources.